blezek/nifi-dicom/README.md

 ### ExtractDICOMTags

-This processor extracts DICOM tags from the DICOM image and sets the values at attributes of the flowfile.
+This processor extracts DICOM tags from the DICOM image and sets the values at attributes of the flowfile.  **Note:** this processor reads the entire file including all pixel data.

 #### Properties:

 * `Extract all DICOM tags`: Extract all DICOM tags if true, only listed tags if false
 * `Construct suggested filename`: Construct a filename of the pattern 'PatientName/Modality_Date/SeriesNumber_SeriesDescription/SOPInstanceUID.dcm' with all unacceptable characters mapped to '_'
+* `<TagName>`: any named Tag, for instance, `SeriesDescription`, `PatientId`.
+Any Tag defined by `dcm4che` is accessable.
+Missing Tags, or unknown Tags are ignored.
+The `dcm4che` [Tags are generated dynamically from XML files](https://github.com/dcm4che/dcm4che/tree/master/dcm4che-dict/src/main/resources)

 #### Relationships: